JackSzwergold/Writing/memories/Going to See the Shaggy DA in Times Square in the 1970s with My Dad.md

 But sometimes I would flip through the movie section to see what movies were coming out.
 And looking through movie ads in a working class newspaper like the *Daily News* back then was a weird experience for a kid.

 While there technically was an MPAA movie ratings system in place at the time, that was mainly to control who could see movies in a theater.
 It didn’t really cover where ads were actually placed in newspapers.
 And ads for movies of all kinds seemed to be placed arbitrarilly at best in newspapers back then.
-Sometimes ads for G rated films were placed right next to more adult oriented PG and R rated films.
-And sometimes even X rated films!
+Sometimes ads for G rated films were placed right next to more adult oriented PG or R rated films… And sometimes even next to X rated films!

-Generally, most of the films out at the time didn’t really appeal to me at the time.
+Generally, most of the films out at the time didn’t really appeal to me.
 I liked cartoons and other short, ephemeral stuff you could catch on TV so movies seemed like more of an adult thing to me anyway.

 But on this Sunday I saw an ad for a movie that blew my mind: It was for “The Shaggy D.A.!”
 I had no idea what the plot was, but two things grabbed my attention: One, this was a movie that featured a dog as a lawyer—briefcase and everything—and this particular showing gave me the chance to meet Goofy in person!
 My mind was blown!